CCN-Support/CCN_Wiki/docs/source/mri.rst

 3.1  User Rights
 ~~~~~~~~~~~~~~~~
-All users have equal rights and privileges to perform projects at the center.
-All users will be treated with respect; failure to do so may result in suspension of scanning privileges.
-Any user can ask questions and suggest policy changes/additions by reaching out to Executive Committee.
+All users have equal rights and privileges to conduct projects at the Center and must treat one another respectfully.
+Disrespectful conduct may result in suspension of scanning privileges.
+Users may contact the Executive Committee with questions or proposed policy changes.

 3.2  Scan User Roles & Definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For the safety of both the participants and the investigators, all scans must have two MR-safety certified investigators in the facility for the entire duration of the scan.

-In the event that this cannot be achieved, please make every effort to pull in backup scan team members, contact certified colleagues in other labs, and reach out to the CCN community (e.g., via the #general channel on the CCN Slack workspace).
-Only request arrangements with one of our MR Technicians as a last resort.
-MR Technicians are not required to be on the premises during all scans, and cannot be assumed to provide backup support without prior notice.
+Two MR-safety-certified investigators must remain in the facility throughout every scan.
+If a scheduled team member is unavailable, seek a replacement from your backup team, certified colleagues in other labs, or the CCN Slack #general channel.
+Request MR Technician assistance only as a last resort and arrange it in advance.
+Technicians are not required to be present for every scan and cannot be assumed to be available as backup.

 .. note::
    At least one individual present is required to be a full-time/part-time staff, graduate student, post-doc etc. Part-time paid undergraduate researchers cannot presently act as primary users unless approved by CCN after additional review.
 Email ccnsupport@g.ucla.edu to request review.
 See below for a full breakdown of roles and permitted duties.